 Yellow perch abundance in the western basin provided limit opportunities seasonally in 2020 and remains strong in 2021.
 Ohio’s daily limits will remain at 30 in the western basin from Toledo to Huron and farther east from Fairport Harbor to Conneaut.

 No Change in Limits or Size for Walleye

 Walleye’s hatch success has been exceptional for five of the past seven years, setting up a bright future for The Walleye Capital of the World.
 The walleye daily limit on Lake Erie is 6 fish per angler with a 15-inch minimum length limit.

 Walleye anglers will mostly catch abundant 2-, 3-, 6-, and 7-year-old fish that should range from 15 inches to as large as 28 inches.
 Abundant young fish from 2019 and 2020 hatches will show up in the catch and range from 9 to 14 inches, with an increasing number of 2-year-olds reaching 15 inches as the season progresses.
 Anglers are encouraged to release these sub-legal fish with as little handling as possible to contribute to the future fishery.

 Smallmouth bass and largemouth bass fishing in 2021 should provide good fishing and trophy catches.
 The daily limit is five bass per day with a 14-inch minimum size limit through April 30, 2021, and then again from June 26, 2021, to April 30, 2022.
 Anglers may harvest one bass per day, with a minimum size limit of 18 inches from May 1 to June 25, 2021, during the spawning season.

-Updated Lake Erie fishing reports are available by calling 888-HOOKFISH (466-5347).
+Updated perch fishing on Lake Erie fishing reports is available by calling 888-HOOKFISH (466-5347).
 Information on Lake Erie research and management programs, fisheries resources, maps, and links to other Lake Erie web resources are available at wildohio.gov.